astralfrontier/creative-universe/content/blog/the-stars-are-right.md

 [extra]
 banner_image = "blog/north-star-2869817_1280.jpg"
+pullquote = """
+ConTeXt is a more modern LaTeX engine that supports PDF/X, TrueType and OpenType fonts, and other features I needed.
+"""
 +++

 I've been working on Constellation Cards (formerly "flip-a-card", my branding is crap) for the better part of 6 years.